yatunyi15075/hospital-management-system/README.md

 #### License

-[Specify the license under which your project is released.
-Common licenses include MIT, Apache, or GPL.]
+license under which your project is released is under common license like Apache.

-#### Contact Information (Optional)

-[Include any contact information or ways for users to reach out for support or inquiries.]

-Feel free to add any specific details or modify as needed.
-Once you're satisfied with the information, you can use this as the foundation for your GitHub project's README.md file.